 Many claim rejections can be resolved by reviewing both the client’s insurance ID card and your billing information.
 If a claim is rejected, here are some things to review:

-- Is the client's ID and insurance payer correct?
+- Is the client's member ID and insurance payer correct?

 - Is their demographic information correct?

-If you're able to determine what caused the rejection, follow the steps below to resubmit the claim.
-If you're unable to determine the cause of the rejection, see the Common primary claim rejections table below for a list of common rejections.
+If you're able to determine what caused the rejection, follow the steps below to resubmit the claim:

-- Recreate the claim so that these changes populate it.
+- Recreate the claim so that these changes are applied

-- All newly created claims are automatically set as Original, so leave this as is.
-Claims are submitted as Original because the payers never properly received them due to the rejection.
+- All newly created claims are automatically set as Original, so you can leave this as is.
+Rejected claims are resubmitted as Original because the payers never properly received the initial claims due to the rejections